This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

-- Lower the heat: when adding in the cream and cheeses, you should lower the heat.
+- Lower the heat: when adding in the cream and different cheeses, you should lower the heat.
 This prevents the cream from scolding

 - Use a non-stick skillet: cooking a cream-based parmesan cheese sauce can turn into a sticky situation.
 By using a true non-stick pan (combined with lowering the heat), you can skip the cleaning mess.